Uncanny X-Men #132-135

 When Wolverine finally breaks into the Club's inner circle, it's the distraction that Jean - who became free of Mastermind's control thanks to her psychic rapport with Scott - needs to free Cyclops.
 The X-Men do much better in the rematch.
 Cyclops shoots the floor out from under Shaw instead of engaging him directly.

+Of course Wolverine is acting as a lone wolf, separate from the other X-Men.
 When Wolverine jumps at Leland from above, Leland instinctively uses his gravity increasing power on him, but that just makes the impact that much worse.

 And Phoenix goes after Mastermind, leaving him a whimpering vegetable.